herbeck/LeakyVaccine/README.md

 Ivl = infected vaccinated low exposure

 We use the EpiModel framework, http://www.epimodel.org/, from Sam Jenness (Emory University) to build the model.

+### First model demonstration

+Our first pass at the size of the high-, medium-, and low-risk subgroups are: 10% high risk, 80% medium risk, and 10% no (zero) risk.
+(This parameterization is tough:  Dimitrov et al 2015 even suggest that the MAJORITY of individuals in trials are NOT exposed; https://pubmed.ncbi.nlm.nih.gov/25569838/)